 We pray for Pax Christi Members and Friends who have died and are now resting in the peace of God…

-We are sad to hear of the death of Sr Pat Robb.
+We are sad to hear of the death of Sr Pat Robb at the age of 85.
 An tireless campaigner for justice and a recipient of the Pax Christi Peace Award in 2005.
 At the time she received the award, she was serving on the chaplaincy team at Oakington Detention Centre for asylum seekers.
 Sr Pat campaigned against the arms trade, speaking up at arms manufacturers’ shareholder meetings and had been chair of the East Anglia Diocese Justice and Peace Commission.
 In earlier years she had worked in Africa, where she had worked with survivors of the Rwanda genocide.
+She is remembered in Independent Catholic News.

 May she Rest in Peace.